• Skip to primary navigation

 a close up image of the two benches with a small gap which will be hidden by the pillows

-This is a close up of the two benches.
+This is a close-up of the two benches.
 The gap is hidden behind the pillows.
-If I wanted to take these benches apart and use them for something else, I can easily do that without too much damage to the benches.
+If I wanted to take these benches apart and use them for something else, I could easily do that without too much damage to the benches.

 Place the pillows up against the MDF board.